 Many clients look to their hair stylist, nail technician, makeup artist, or skin care specialist for the newest, hottest styles.
 Additionally, rocking your personal look can attract clients to you who want what you have.

 This can also set you apart from other beauty providers by giving your work a personal brand.
+No matter what style you rock, you are viable to join the beauty industry.

 You’re a people person